Travis King – Volunteer Spotlight

 Travis and his wife, Melissa, have been married for 13 year.
 They are blessed with three daughters: Erin, Anna, and Claire and one son: John.
 They also have a two-year-old black and tan dog they rescued from the Dubuque Humane Society name Guinness.

-Outside of Scouting and being a full-time husband and father, Travis works for Prudential Financial, currently service as the Director of Full-Service Solutions-Product/LEAP Initiatives.
+Outside of Scouting and being a full-time husband and father, Travis works for Prudential Financial, currently service as the Director of Full-Service Solutions-Office of Client Management.
 In July 2017 he was ordained as a permanent Deacon for the Archdiocese of Dubuque and was assigned to serve the people of God at St. Columbkille and St. Joseph the Worker in Dubuque.
 The ministry includes charity to those in need, sharing the Gospel with others and being present to lead or assist in liturgical rites such as baptisms, weddings, funerals & wake services.
 He is a 4th Degree member of the Knights of Columbus Rev. Aloysius Schmitt Assembly and Council #15813 – St. Columbkille.
 The Knights strive to bring charity to the local parish and surrounding community through food drives for the Local Men’s Mission in Dubuque, serving meals to those in need at St. Patrick Church and many other need.
 Travis also serves as the V.P. of the Vocations Committee for the Serra Club of Dubuque that helps promote vocations to the Priesthood, Diaconate and Religious/Consecrated life.

 Periodically, he also assists serving meals at the Men’s Mission with his fellow colleagues at Prudential.
 In addition, he also supports his girls and their American Heritage Girls Troop in East Dubuque, IL.
 Travis enjoys spending time with family and friends, fishing, brewing beer, golfing and reading.